 - All undergraduate graduation requirements must be satisfied. - Students will be expected to enroll in the graduate program in the term directly following the completion their bachelor's degree. - All admission requirements of the graduate School of Psychology & Counseling and the degree/concentration must also be met before matriculation.

-Upon matriculating into the master's program, students will be assigned a graduate advisor who will monitor their progress and work with them to complete the master's program (see Mental Health Counseling on page 254 and Psychological Studies on page 264).
+Upon matriculating into the master's program, students will be assigned a graduate advisor who will monitor their progress and work with them to complete the master's program (see program chart).